EricRa/video-dl/README.md

 # video-dl
-A frontend UI for yt-dlp
+A GUI for yt-dlp

 ## Status

 DON'T USE THIS YET.
 NEW PROJECT.
-NOT FUNCTIONAL.
+NOT YET FUNCTIONAL.

 ## Requirements